Is there a registration deadline?

 How often do I have to log my trips?

-Be sure to log your trips regularly to be entered into the Monday draw at 12 pm.
+Be sure to log your trips regularly to be entered into the weekly draws each Tuesday at 10 am.
 Trips can be logged daily, or at the end of week.
-If you happened to forget to log your trips, you can back-log your trips.
+If you happened to forget to log your trips, you can always back-log your trips.

 Does trip distance matter?

-How do workplaces/ high schools/ community groups win?
+How do workplaces win?
 How can I track this?

 What new services are you offering this year?

-Receive our consulting services free-of-charge during Community Shifting Gears.
+Your workplace can receive our consulting services free-of-charge year-round!
 Complete a Bike-friendly Business Audit, craft a new Telecommuting Policy, or learn about best practices in incentivizing employees to go car-free.
 For a full listing of services, click here.

 Are there courses available to the community, too?